Saurabhkg03/amazon-data-analysis/README.md

-# Amazon Reviews Sentiment Analysis Streamlit App
+# Amazon Reviews Data Analysis App

 This repository contains a Streamlit application designed to perform sentiment analysis and other insightful analytics on Amazon product reviews.